 Despite the magnitude of counterfeit trade and the serious consequences to producers, consumers, and governments, little has been accomplished in combatting this global issue.
 The Anti-Counterfeiting Trade Agreement (ACTA) was a treaty established to institute international standards for intellectual property rights.
 In October 2011, Australia, New Zealand, Canada, Japan, Morocco, Singapore, South Korea, and the United States signed the agreement.
 The following year (2012) the European Union and 22-member countries also signed the agreement.
 The agreement would have taken effect if at least six of the signatory countries had ratified the agreement.
-Unfortunately, none of the countries which signed the agreement ratified the agreement.
 In July 2012, the European Parliament rejected the agreement with only 39 members voting in favor, 478 voted against the measure and 165 members abstained.